yoavst/Graffiti/README.md

 cd web
 python3 -m http.server 80
 ```
+4. From your web, enter http://localhost .
+Press connect to connect to the python server.
+The button will be green if successfully connected.

 ### JEB
 Run the script graphPull.py to connect JEB to the server.
 Then, you can use the following shortcuts: